kiranma72/abdm-docs/content/1-basics/Verify_Sandbox_Access.md

 ###### Check using Postman

-[Click here](../postman_setup) for downloading and setting up the Postman Collection and checking whether session Token can be created using Postman
+[Click here](../postman_setup) for downloading Postman, setting up the Collection and checking whether session Token can be created using Postman

 ##### Check your JWT token